 The European ARC network organizes several events to promote ALMA science in Europe and stimulate the communication between European ALMA users.
-These events include for example science days and workshops that are frequently organized by individual nodes.
-The network furthermore started a series of network-wide virtual events.
-These includes the 'ALMA recounts of cosmic conundrums' talk series, in which ALMA's contribution to major astronomical questions is discussed and the Meeting for ALMA Young Astronomers (MAYA), aiming to bring together early-career scientists with an interest in ALMA.
+These events include for example science days and workshops organized by individual nodes and network-wide activities such as the Meeting for ALMA Young Astronomers (MAYA), aiming to bring together early-career scientists with an interest in ALMA.

 The European ALMA newsletter and announcements provide a list of all scheduled training and science activities and the mailing lists of the ESO ARC and the local nodes are used to disseminate this information.
-ALMA users with Europe as their preferred executive are automatically added to the European ALMA newsletter.
-Instructions to sign up for the newsletters and mailing lists of the nodes can be found here.